? Stewart Jane Catherine Moody Catherine Barbara Stewart Mary Ann Stewart Cosmas Henry Stewart Richard Hardinge Stewart Mini tree diagram

 Twelve years later an Isaac Dallain is recorded as being in partnership with a Richard Harding as Carvers and Gilders.
 Richard Harding "subsequently traded independently.
 By 1790 Harding was described in London directories as carver and gilder to the King, and on his trade card, 1791, as 'Carver and Gilder to Her Majesty', but he is not recorded after 1794".

 It is just possible that Richard Harding Stewart (Cosmas' second son) was named after this Richard Harding but it is more likely that he was named for the Captain Sir Richard Hardinge that Cosmas served with on the Ganges and the Kent.
+(It might be that Abraham Harding and the Captain are related?)

 In A Register of Ships, Employed in the Service of the Honorable East India Company